 The South's Handling Of Coronavirus Could Be 'A Macabre Game Of Whack-A-Mole'

-Some southern states, including Georgia and South Carolina, are among the first in the country to ease restrictions to try get back to business despite factors that make the South particularly vulnerable to the coronavirus pandemic.
+Some Southern states, including Georgia and South Carolina, are among the first in the country to ease restrictions to try get back to business despite factors that make the South particularly vulnerable to the coronavirus pandemic.

-And pressure is mounting on other southern governors to get their economies back up and running.
+And pressure is mounting on other Southern governors to get their economies back up and running.
 Outside the Alabama Capitol this week, a few dozen protesters drove by honking their horns, chanting "freedom" and demanding to get back to work

 Republican Gov. Kay Ivey has issued a stay-at-home order through April 30.
-Paralegal Melissa Kirby from Athens, Ala., says she's had enough.
+Paralegal Melissa Kirby from Athens, Ala., says she has had enough.

 National